Indian River Lagoon that surrounds three sides of Kennedy Space Center

 Why did the efforts of missionaries and the military fail to pacify the Ais?
 Reasons are varied: The environment.
 The Mosquito (east) coast of Florida was often a death sentence for Europeans who attempted to settle Florida .

 Mostly however, things got off to a bad start:

 The European (Spanish) exploration of the Florida and Georgia coast was similar to the Spanish discovery of the Bahamas - Islands to be exploited and the inhabitants captured as slaves to be worked to death on Hispaniola.

-As early as 1500: Ships sailed from Cuba or Puerto Rico with the sole intention of enslaving anyone found on the Florida coast.
-For well known reasons these slave hunters had to avoid the powerful Calusa or Timucua areas and Spanish deprivations fell upon the weaker peoples of the coast-the Jeaga, the Tequesta, the Guale and attempts to capture the Ais of the Indian River Lagoon.
+As early as 1500: Ships sailed from Cuba and Puerto Rico with the sole intention of enslaving anyone found on the Florida coast.
+For well known reasons these slave hunters chose to avoid the powerful Calusa or Timucua areas and so the Spanish deprivations fell upon the weaker peoples of the coast: The Jeaga, the Tequesta, the Guale and attempts to capture the Ais of the Indian River Lagoon.

 Consequently almost the very first contact with Europeans was an act of aggression upon the Ais people.

 However where other native Americans fell prey to the tricks of the slave hunters; the hard pressed Ais only saw the Christian slavers from the grey Atlantic as the enemy and vindication of their world view that they were a surrounded people whose task was war for survival.

 The period of the early slave hunters lasted nearly Seventy years until the French settlement near modern day Jacksonville.
 The French seeking a foothold in the new world forced the Spanish empire to reconsider the savage Florida coast.